Mount Rainier Half Marathon & 5K

 Refunds: Once your package is shipped, you are officially checked in to the race and no longer qualify for our refund, deferment, or transfer options.

 All of our events are cup-free and bag-free to help us reduce waste!
-Please plan to bring a reusable hydration source or request a free HydraPouch at registration.
+Please plan to bring a reusable hydration source or request a free reusable cup at registration.

 Friday, July 15

-We encourage you to attend the race expo which will be on July 15 at Ashford County Park (the same place as the finish line).
+We encourage you to attend the race expo!
 This is your chance to see the area, pick up your bib packet, and check out merchandise.
 We'll have a variety of swag from shirts and tanks to our favorite Hydro Flasks and everything in-between.

 Expo & Race Schedule